If you’re selling to a corporate buyer (B2B), chances are high that the people you want to work with are active on LinkedIn.

 Now that you know what social selling is and why you need social selling tools, let’s quickly dive into our main business of the day — the best social selling tools that should be on your radar.

-At the top of this list is our own social selling tool.
+At the top of this list is a social media tool that one of our original co-founders created!

-Having done a lot of marketing for B2B SaaS brands, founders, and creators, we realized there was a need in the market for a social selling tool designed for B2B revenue teams specifically.
+Having done a lot of marketing for B2B SaaS brands, founders, and creators, we realized there was a need in the market for a social media tool designed for B2B revenue teams specifically.

 This platform was born out of the pain and frustration of struggling with tools that couldn’t pull off the nuanced campaigns we had planned for ourselves and our clients, at least without significant manual effort.

-• Orchestrate social selling across your sales and demand gen team
+• Orchestrate social media across your sales and demand gen team

 All of this will help you close more deals on LinkedIn — much faster.
-Aware is nimble, affordable, and built with the modern SaaS seller, consultant/business owner, and Creator in mind.
-It’s designed to help you build trust, generate leads, and drive sales quickly.
+DemandBird is nimble, affordable, and built with the modern social media management team (and the agencies that serve them) in mind.

 2. LinkedIn Sales Navigator